jonasholbech/foofest/README.md

 ## System 1, the booking site

-We need you to build a site where users can:

-- Buy tickets
-- Reserve a "spot" at the different camping areas
-- The user must also be able to associate various other products/services to their tickets

 [Requirements for the booking site](FORM-REQUIREMENTS.md)

 ## System 2, the festival app

-We need you to build a webapp where the user can get an overview of:

-- the bands playing at the festival
-- who's playing, where
-- Optionally: any cancellations that might occur.

 [Requirements for the festival app](APP-REQUIREMENTS.md)